zcoo/fluss/website/docs/engine-flink/ddl.md

 );
 ```

-For more details about Auto Partitioned (PrimaryKey/Log) Table, refer to [Auto Partitioning Options](table-design/data-distribution/partitioning.md#auto-partitioning-options).
+For more details about Auto Partitioned (PrimaryKey/Log) Table, refer to [Auto Partitioning](table-design/data-distribution/partitioning.md#auto-partitioning).

 ### Options